Skip to main content

 Acting on Climate Change: A Path for Canada

 Climatefast joined with other environmental and social justice groups in sending a joint letter to the Prime Minister and provincial Premiers to embrace the policy changes needed for Canada to meet its Paris commitments.
 This was part of sustained advocacy through letter writing and MP visits that resulted in climate action being included in the platform that the Liberals put forward in 2015.
 They included our three asks: end fossil fuel subsidies, put a price on carbon, and develop a renewable energy plan for Canada.
-While little progress has been made on fossil fuel subsidies the government has brought in a minimum carbon price of $10 per tonne in 2018 rising to $50 per tonne in 2022.
-Clean Tech is an area receiving funding support by the current federal government.
+While little progress has been made on fossil fuel subsidies, the government has brought in a minimum carbon price of $10 per tonne in 2018, rising to $50 per tonne in 2022.
+Clean Tech is an area receiving funding support from the current federal government.

 Rallies on Parliament Hill